GaelleChapuis/welcome/README.md

 ## Why do we want to do it?

 We believe that having a 'real-time' picture of the situation with a geographical reference has three major advantages:
-  1. Allows descision-makers to respond to the current state of the situation, and not with the result consequence of the situation from days before.
+  1. Allows decision-makers to respond to the current state of the situation, and not with the result consequence of the situation from days before.
   2. A geographical depiction of the situation can allow a more effective distribution of resources.
   3. Mapping of the situation can also allow a selective process of quarantine zones.